chuuuuu/sideproject/fullstack_tutorial/README.md

 ## URQL Pagination Has More
 In this step, we complete the pagination. also we create a new graphql object type. in that type, we tell frontend if there's more data you can load.

+## GraphQL Fetching Relationships
+In this section, we write our own sql to load post with user data